Little Hulton: Governance

-Little Hulton's MP is Barbara Keeley who won the Worsley parliamentary seat for Labour at the 2005 General Election.
-Since 2010 Little Hulton has been represented under the Worsley and Eccles South parliamentary seat.

 Since 1974 Little Hulton has been an electoral ward of the City of Salford.
 The Little Hulton ward has three elected councillors.
 In April 2017 the councillors are: Colette Weir, Kate Lewis, and Rob Sharpe, all from the Labour Party.

+Little Hulton is in the Bolton South and Walkden parliamentary constituency.

+Since July 2024, its MP is Yasmin Qureshi of the Labour Party.

 Geography

 Little Hulton is the most easterly of the Hulton townships, it covers an area of 1707 acre rising from 200 ft in the south east to 380 ft in the north west.
 The main Manchester to Chorley road, the A6, crosses the town.
 Much of the area was pasture and meadow on good soil.
 Sandstone was quarried at Peel Quarry and the underlying rocks are the coal measures of the Manchester Coalfield.